Kevin Costner's wife, Christine, files for divorce after 18 years of marriage

 Christine and Kevin first met on a golf course when the actor was rehearsing for 1996's Tin Cup, per People.
 He was still technically married to his first wife, Cindy Silva, with whom he shares three grown children.
 The two split in 1994 and, according to Forbes, they had one of the most expensive divorces in history as the actor reportedly paid out as much as $80 million in a settlement.
 In 1998, Kevin and Christine reconnected and have been together ever since.

-News of the divorce comes as the actor is involved in a bitter dispute with Yellowstone producers that could end the Western series, which ranks as the most popular streaming series.
+News of the divorce comes as the actor is involved in a bitter dispute with Yellowstone producers that could end the Western series, which ranks as the most popular streaming show.